thejournalwriter/linked-blog-starter-md/neovim time/neovim and vim shortcuts.md

 - `$ (Shift + 4)` to move cursor to end of line w/o switching to insert mode
 - `: {line_number}` to move cursor to said line
 - Press `P` to put (paste) after selecting in visual mode
-- `g` twice in quick succession to go to be
+- `g` twice in quick succession to go to beginning of file
+-

 #### Visual mode
 - Position the cursor, then press `V` to begin selecting text